PurpleComputing/mdmscripts/README.md

 ## computer-rename.sh [JAMF ONLY]
 #### Renames a computer based on the JAMF user and MAC address
-This script will rename a computer based on the JAMF user and MAC Address, it will need 3 Variables to be passed through
+This script will rename a computer based on the JAMF user and MAC Address, it will need 3 Parameters to be passed through
-* Variable 4.
+* Parameter 4.
 A JAMF user with API permissions
-* Variable 5.
-The password for the account in Variable 4
+* Parameter 5.
+The password for the account in Parameter 4
-* Variable 6.
+* Parameter 6.
 The JAMF Host URL
 ##### Command to execute:
 `sudo curl -o /tmp/computer-rename.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/computer-rename.sh && sudo chmod +x /tmp/computer-rename.sh && sudo /tmp/computer-rename.sh`

 ## enrollment-cleanup.sh [JAMF ONLY]
 #### Removes the downloaded and applied mobileconfig file and forces Safari to quit
-This script will rRemoves the downloaded and applied mobileconfig file and forces Safari to quit, it is required as Adobe Acrobat installer is sensitive to Safari being open and will cause a failed install.
+This script will remove the downloaded and applied mobileconfig file and forces Safari to quit, it is required as Adobe Acrobat installer is sensitive to Safari being open and will cause a failed install.
 We can't rely on the enrolling person remembering to close Safari.

 ##### Command to execute:
 `sudo curl -o /tmp/enrollment-cleanup.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/enrollment-cleanup.sh && sudo chmod +x /tmp/enrollment-cleanup.sh && sudo /tmp/enrollment-cleanup.sh`